niklas/MailFaKK2/README.markdown

 kind of slow.
 This is caused by launching OpenOffice.org for every conversion.
 Speed is not a priority for us (yet).

+Asterisk seems to have some problems with ISDN facsimiles.

 TODO / Features
 ===============